core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 1. The client configures an observation of the target resource.
 To this end, it relies on a CoAP endpoint used for messages having:

     - As source address and port number, the server address SRV_ADDR and port number SRV_PORT intended for accessing the target resource.
-These are specified by the CRI conveyed by the element 'tpi_server', within the 'tp_info' parameter of the informative response (see {{sssec-transport-specific-encoding}}).
+These are conveyed through the CRI specified by the element 'tpi_server', within the 'tp_info' parameter of the informative response (see {{sssec-transport-specific-encoding}}).

       If the port number is not present in the CRI, the client MUST use as SRV_PORT the default port number defined for the identified CoAP transport (e.g., the default port number is 5683 when the transport is CoAP over UDP).

     - As destination address and port number, the IP multicast address GRP_ADDR and port number GRP_PORT.
-These are specified by the CRI conveyed by a dedicated element of 'tpi_details', within the 'tp_info' parameter of the informative response.
+These are conveyed through the CRI specified by a dedicated element of 'tpi_details', within the 'tp_info' parameter of the informative response.
 In particular, when transporting CoAP over UDP, such an element is 'tpi_client' (see {{ssssec-udp-transport-specific}}).

       If the port number is not present in the CRI, the client MUST use as GRP_PORT the default port number defined for the identified CoAP transport (e.g., the default port number is 5683 when the transport is CoAP over UDP).